Nuthouse01/PMX-VMD-Scripting-Tools/README.md

     v3.6:
-    various bugfixes and improvements to the "pmx overall cleanup" pipeline added a GUI frontend that better displays JP chars and includes a file selection dialoge
+    various bugfixes and improvements to the "pmx overall cleanup" pipeline added a GUI frontend that better displays JP chars and includes a file selection dialoge made "morph winnow" just use hardcoded 0.0003 threshold instead of prompting revised error reporting method across all scripts to rely more on raising/catching errors instead of "pause and quit" thing from translate script, removed MyMemory provider and pretty-printing to reduce final executable size from translate script, removed confirmation of translations to make gui integration cleaner for all(?) scripts, made a "moreinfo" argument to control what used to be debug print statements